 However, these types of courses have specific requirements, and to deliver one successfully, you’ll need a platform that accommodates these needs.

-In this article, we’ll introduce you to the nine best cohort-based course platforms in 2023 and guide you in choosing the right one for your needs.
+In this article, we’ll introduce you to the ten best cohort-based course platforms in 2024 and guide you in choosing the right one for your needs.

 Best Cohort-Based Course Platforms

 - Kajabi: Best all-in-one platform for cohort courses